-In order to foster collaborative efforts and workstreams to advance sustainability in global value chains of the fashion and textiles industry, we are constant participants in various international platforms such as the UN, WTO, WEF and G20.
+In order to foster collaborative efforts and workstreams to advance sustainability in the global value chains of the fashion and textiles industry, we are constant participants in various international platforms such as the UN, WTO, WEF, and G20.
 Participating in many of these global dialogues offers a unique opportunity to organize events at the highest political forums as a crucial tool to promote our goals.
-Some of the specific workstreams include education, employment, local-global collaboration, infrastructure, financing, business and human rights.
+Some of the specific workstreams include education, employment, local-global collaboration, infrastructure, financing, business, and human rights.

-“Our work is strongly linked to natural fibers, sustainable development, local development - initiatives that have a positive impact on the environment, local development, economy and social well-being”
+“Our work is strongly linked to natural fibers, sustainable development, and local development — initiatives that have a positive impact on the environment, local development, economy, and social well-being.”

 Adriana Marina - founder